azeemite1/GEN-AI-WOMEN/README.md

 - 💬 **[Langflow Community & Support](https://discord.com/invite/langflow)**
 - 🚀 **[Langchain](https://python.langchain.com/en/latest/)** (For more advanced AI workflows)

-## Conclusion
+## Congratulation!
-By completing this guide, you have successfully set up Langflow and built a basic AI workflow.
+You have successfully set up Langflow and built a basic AI workflow.
 As part of the **Gen AI for Women** program, continue experimenting with Langflow to create more advanced AI applications.

 Happy building! 🚀